-What to choose
+What to offer

-- Healthier food and drinks options should be provided at celebrations-use the ideas in the sections on drinks and snacks above. - You could include sandwiches, rolls or wraps with a variety of lower fat fillings such as chicken and salad, tuna and sweetcorn, humus and carrot.
-Choose wholegrain or granary breads as well as white bread and go easy on mayo or spreads. - Offer fresh fruit, plain unsalted nuts or plain low-fat yogurts. - If biscuits are served, choose plain ones like Rich Tea, Marie or Digestives. - If serving foods that are high in sugar, salt or fat keep portions small.
+- Healthier food and drinks options should be provided at celebrations use the ideas in the sections on drinks and snacks above. - You could include sandwiches, rolls or wraps with a variety of lower fat fillings such as chicken and salad, tuna and sweetcorn, humus and carrot.
+Select mostly wholegrain or granary breads and go easy on mayo or spreads. - Offer fresh fruit, plain unsalted nuts or plain low-fat yogurts. - If biscuits are served, offer plain ones like Rich Tea, Marie or Digestives. - If serving foods that are high in sugar, salt or fat keep portions small.